pasqal-io/qadence2-ir/README.md

 ## License

-Qadence Expressions is a free and open source software package, released under the Apache License, Version 2.0.
+Qadence 2 IR is a free and open source software package, released under the Apache License, Version 2.0.